railroadmedia/ecommerce/docs/statistics/retention-reporting.md

 to make sure that monthly to yearly upgrades do not negatively impact retention reporting for the monthly membership.
 Lastly we need to make sure that we are treating all users subscriptions dates consistently, whether it be cancel date or renewal date, or a combination of both.

+We also need a way to adjust for our seasonality curve.
+Or we need to bake something right in to the algorithm that make the numbers report independently of surges in new member sign ups.